What Is GROUP B STREPTOCOCCUS?

-If the nausea and vomiting persists or you are unable to keep any food or liquid down, call us.
+If nausea and vomiting persist or you are unable to keep any food or liquid down, call us.
 Sometimes prescription medication or intravenous hydration is necessary.

 It is best to mention this at your office visit so that cultures can be taken.
 If you have been diagnosed with a yeast infection, then Monistat is safe in pregnancy.
 The symptoms should improve in several days.

 If the symptoms do not respond to the Monistat treatment, call the office to schedule an appointment.